mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **Recommendation:** Ensure that clients delete the private component
 > of their `init_key` after processing a Welcome message, or after the
-> rotation of "last resort" KeyPackage.
+> rotation of the "last resort" KeyPackage.

 Overall, it needs to be noted that key packages need to be updated when signature keys are changed.